dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

  types](images/unexpectedcopilot3.gif)

 But there are still many unanswered questions that someone trying to understand or even use these tools might have.
-How often, and in what situations, can LLM's write correct code entirely on their own?
-And, maybe more importantly, but harder to answer: Do LLM's "understand" the code they are writing?
+For example, how often, and in what situations, can LLMs write correct code entirely on their own?
+And, maybe more importantly, but harder to answer: Do LLMs "understand" the code they are writing?

 Understanding is a tricky concept to measure.
-Some would argue that sentience precedes understanding, and so that LLM's can't have understanding, because they aren't biological organisms with sentience.
+Some would argue that sentience precedes understanding, and so that LLMs can't have understanding, because they aren't biological organisms with sentience.
 But they certainly have something akin to "thought processes": a series of internal representations that determine their final outputs.
 Recently, it's become possible to study these processes more deeply, measuring internal "beliefs" of the model as they think.
-This gives us a powerful tool for determining what kinds of problems LLM's falter on, when they'll succceed, and when they are "thinking through" problems more fully versus just guessing at a solution.
+This gives us a powerful tool for determining what kinds of problems LLMs falter on, when they'll succceed, and when they are "thinking through" problems more fully versus just guessing at a solution.

-So far, these techniques for measuring internal model state have been mostly applied to chatbots writing text for human consumption, what we call "natural language" (to be contrasted with "programming language"s).
+So far, these techniques for measuring internal model state have mostly been applied to chatbots writing text for human consumption, using what we call "natural language" (to be contrasted with "programming language"s).
 This makes sense, since some of the most critical LLM tasks involve chatting with a user, and some of the most interesting concepts to measure, such as honesty or